cannawen/vassal-gloomhaven-instructions/README.md

 - Click `Battle Deck` and find the appropriate modifiers you need
 - Drag and drop them onto your `P1 Board`
 - Drag all modifier cards back on the modifier draw pile (they should stack neatly, facedown)
+- If you need to find removed cards, go to `Hero -> Lost Battle Cards`.
+Each segment represents a player's lost modifier cards
 ### Items
+Option 1 - Keep track of which items are available in your shop
+- Go to `Hero -> Item Deck`
+- `Right Click -> Send to Available Items` all items your party has unlocked.
+- Click `Hero -> Available Items`

+Option 2 (easier) - Make all items available on Vassal
+- `Hero -> Item Repo` and drag all items into first slot
 - Click `Hero -> Item Deck`

+With either option you choose
-- Find the items you are looking for, right click `P1 Item`
+- Find the items you are looking for, right click `P# Item`
-- Click `P1 Board`
+- Click `P# Board`
 - All items will be stacked on top of the first slot.
 Drag them to other slots as appropriate

 # Play a scenario